Blockchain4openscience/hyperledger/README.md

 `````
 Once this command completes, the business network will have been started.
 Both Alice and Bob will be able to access the business network, start to set up the business network, and onboard other participants from their respective organizations.
 However, both Alice and Bob must create new business network cards with the certificates that they created in the previous steps so that they can access the business network.

-18. Creating a business network card to access the business network as Org1
+9. In *step eighteen* we creata a business network card to access the business network as Org1

 Run the composer card create command to create a business network card that Alice, the business network administrator for Org1, can use to access the business network: